Into the Woods: Broadway revival (2022)

-The Encores! production transferred to Broadway at the St. James Theatre, with an official opening on July 10, 2022, after previews beginning on June 28, to universally positive reviews.
-Most of the Encores! cast transferred, except that Brian d'Arcy James played the Baker, Patina Miller was the Witch, Phillipa Soo was Cinderella, Joshua Henry was Rapunzel's Prince, Nancy Opel was Cinderella's Stepmother, Aymee Garcia was Jack's Mother, and Alysia Velez was Rapunzel.
-From July 24 to August 2, Cheyenne Jackson filled in as the Wolf and Cinderella's Prince.
+The Encores! production transferred to Broadway at the St. James Theatre, with previews beginning June 28, opening on July 10, 2022, to universally positive reviews.
+While many of the Encores! cast transferred, changes included Brian d'Arcy James as the Baker, Patina Miller as the Witch, Phillipa Soo as Cinderella, Joshua Henry as Rapunzel's Prince, Nancy Opel as Cinderella's Stepmother, Aymee Garcia as Jack's Mother, and Alysia Velez as Rapunzel.
+A cast recording was released on September 30, 2022, which won Grammy Award for Best Musical Theater Album in 2023.
+The production was nominated for six Tony Awards.

-On September 6, 2022, married couple Stephanie J. Block and Sebastian Arcelus replaced Bareilles and James as the Baker's Wife and the Baker.
-Other replacements included Krysta Rodriguez as Cinderella and Jim Stanek as the Steward.
-Montego Glover began sharing the role of the Witch with Miller, and Andy Karl played the Wolf/Cinderella's Prince from September 6–15.
-Harada joined the cast as Jack's mother on September 27.
-James returned to the cast as the Baker starting October 25, and Karl returned, this time as Rapunzel's Prince, starting October 11.
-The cast album was released on September 30.
-Benton joined the cast as Cinderella from November 21 to December 24.
-Joaquina Kalukango played the Witch from December 16.
-On December 2, Henry resumed the role of Rapunzel's Prince.
-Arcelus returned as the Baker starting January 3.
+Replacements included married couple Stephanie J. Block and Sebastian Arcelus as the Baker's Wife and the Baker, Krysta Rodriguez as Cinderella, and Jim Stanek as the Steward, Montego Glover shared the role of the Witch, Andy Karl was the Wolf/Cinderella's Prince and later Rapunzel's Prince, Harada as Jack's mother.
+Others were Cheyenne Jackson as the Wolf and Cinderella's Prince, Benton as Cinderella, Joaquina Kalukango as the Witch, and Arcelus as the Baker.
 The production closed on January 8, 2023.
-The cast recording won the Grammy Award for Best Musical Theater Album at the 65th Annual Grammy Awards.
-The production was nominated for six Tony Awards.

 US tour (2023)

 The 2022 Broadway revival production toured the U.S. in 2023, starting on February 18.
-Glover, Arcelus, Block, Creel, Thompson, Geraghty, Kelly, Opel, Garcia, (from Boston onward), Gibson, Ishibashi, Stanek, Velez, Kanagawa and Phelan all reprised their Broadway roles.
+Glover, Arcelus, Block, Creel, Thompson, Geraghty, Kelly, Opel, Garcia (from Boston onward), Gibson, Ishibashi, Stanek, Velez, Kanagawa and Phelan all reprised their Broadway roles.
 Jason Forbach and Felicia Curry played Rapunzel's Prince and the Giantess/Cinderella's Mother/Granny, respectively.
 Rayanne Gonzales was Jack's Mother (in Buffalo and Washington, D.C. only), Josh Breckenridge was Cinderella's father/puppeteer.

-On February 25–26, Andy Karl reprised his Broadway role of Rapunzel's Prince during the opening weekend of the tour's engagement in Washington, D.C., and Forbach stepped into the role of the Baker for an injured Arcelus from February 25 for two weeks.
-Rodriguez reprised her Broadway role of Cinderella in the Los Angeles portion of the tour.
+Replacements included Karl as Rapunzel's Prince, Forbach as the Baker, and Rodriguez as Cinderella.
 The tour visited ten cities.

-Planned London revival (2025)

-A production directed by Jordan Fein and designed by Tom Scutt is scheduled to play at London's Bridge Theatre with previews planned to begin on 2 December.
-It is scheduled to run until 18 April 2026.
-The production is set to star Jamie Parker as the Baker, Katie Brayben as the Baker's Wife, Kate Fleetwood as the Witch, Michael Gould as the Narrator/Mysterious Man, Chumisa Dornford-May as Cinderella, and Oliver Savile as the Wolf/Cinderella's Prince.
+West End revival (2026)

+The 2025 Bridge Theatre production transferred to the Noël Coward Theatre on 22 September 2026 with an opening night set for 7 October.
+It is scheduled to play until 9 January 2027, with Fleetwood again as The Witch and McGonigal again as Little Red.
+Others include Simbi Akande as Cinderella, John Dagleish as the Baker, Fiona Finsbury as Rapunzel, Lucas Koch as Rapunzel's Prince, Laura Pitt-Pulford as the Baker's Wife, Jack Quarton as Steward, Keith Ramsay as Jack, Matthew Seadon-Young as Cinderella's Prince/Wolf, Michael S. Siegel as Narrator, Valda Aviks as Grandmother/Giant, Geoffrey Aymer as Cinderella's Father, Jennifer Hepburn as Cinderella's Stepmother and Alternate Witch, Hana Ichijo as Lucinda, Julie Jupp as Jack's Mother and Gabrielle Lewis-Dodson as Florinda.